Rclarkeweb/dictionary/README.md

 A web app that uses the [Free Dictionary API](https://dictionaryapi.dev/).
 It takes a user input and searches for that word when the user clicks the search button.
 The words definition and whether it is a noun or verb is then displayed.
 There is a validation check to check if the word exists or if the input is empty.

+## Extra Features

+- Option of changing the fonts displayed on screen to Serif, Sans Serif or Monospace.
+- A Dark Mode option to change the color scheme to dark mode.

 ## Tech used

 It was created using HTML5, CSS3, Bootstrap and JavaScript.